pavancm/academic-website/index.md

 Details of the content, design of the database and processing of human opinion scores can be found in:

-P. C. Madhusudana and R. Soundararajan, "Subjective and Objective Quality Assessment of Stitched Images for Virtual Reality", Transactions in Image Processing, submitted June 2018.
+Madhusudana, P.C. and Soundararajan, R., 2019.
+Subjective and Objective Quality Assessment of Stitched Images for Virtual Reality.
+IEEE Transactions on Image Processing, 28(11), pp.5620-5635.

 ### Database Download
 We are making the ISIQA Database available to the research community free of charge.
 The database can be downloaded [HERE](http://ece.iisc.ac.in/~rajivs/databases/isiqa_release.zip).
 The database file isiqa_release.zip containes 2 folders and a text file.